kimmobrunfeldt/labyrinth/README.md

 Online version of the Labyrinth board game.
 The game server will run on the host's browser and networking happens peer-to-peer.

+Note: the game might be very slow on mobile, as it might fallback to a public TURN server.
+Workaround is to use e.g. a Wifi network.

 Optimized for Chrome and iOS Safari.
 Uses React for the UI. _Clean React code was not the goal.._

 ## Get started